- 100Gb Diskspace

 - 30 Day Money Back Guarantee

 GoDaddy probably doesn’t need much introduction.
-From the their comprehensive online marketing through to Super Bowl ad spots, GoDaddy must be one of the most recognizable internet brands and websites in the US.
+From their comprehensive online marketing through to Super Bowl ad spots, GoDaddy must be one of the most recognizable internet brands and websites in the US.
 They are certainly one of the largest providers this side of the Atlantic.

 GoDaddy Provisioning and Installation